johnhwen1/ttgc/README.md

 # Twisted Torus Model of Grid Cells
 This repo contains code to instantiate a twisted torus model of grid cell activity.
-This model is modified from work by Guanella et al. 2007 [[1]](#1).
+This model is based on work by Guanella et al. 2007 [[1]](#1) and incorporates two additions: sources of noise and landmark input.

 ## References
 <a id="1">[1]</a>